Bleeck/UE_Workshop/Session_1.md

     By connecting the "Pressed" execution pin from the Keyboard Event to the execution pin of the "Print String", we will print the string to the screen every time the X key is pressed.
+    Let's change the "In String" value by typing in "Pressed X".

 ###